magnum/auto-invoices/README.md

    - Use ↑/↓ arrow keys to navigate
    - Press SPACE to select/deselect items
    - Press ENTER to confirm your selection
+6. **Receipt Creation**: After selecting items, the system attempts to create receipts in Fatture in Cloud
+7. **Error Reporting**: If any receipts fail to be created (due to validation errors, missing data, or API issues), the system will output a list of errors at the end for manual intervention and receipt creation

 ### Data Caching

-The script creates three JSON cache files:
+The script creates three JSON cache files in the subfolder specified via command line:
-- `auto-invoices-payments.json`: Extracted credit card transactions
+- `payments.json`: Extracted credit card transactions
-- `auto-invoices-suppliers.json`: Cached supplier data from Fatture in Cloud
+- `suppliers.json`: Cached supplier data from Fatture in Cloud
-- `auto-invoices-receipts.json`: Extracted receipt data
+- `receipts.json`: Extracted receipt data

 If these files exist, the script will use the cached data instead of re-processing, saving time and API costs.
 Delete these files to force a fresh extraction.